Removal of Internet Explorer

 On May 19, 2021, Microsoft announced that Internet Explorer will be no longer supported on June 15, 2022 and as part of transition, IE mode will be available on the new Microsoft Edge which allows launch older ActiveX controls and legacy websites until at least 2029.
-Windows 11 removed Internet Explorer, although it was disabled and some of its files are still stored in Windows' Program Files folder.
+Internet Explorer was removed upon the release of Windows 11, although it was disabled and some of its files are still stored in Windows' Program Files folder.
 Users that are trying to run iexplore.exe via Run command will be redirected to Microsoft Edge.
 Additionally, if it is run for the first time since the release of Edge Chromium, IE11 will now open a new tab that redirects to Edge's website, with a notice that "some websites no longer support Internet Explorer".
-Internet Explorer is also disabled on Windows 10 Semi-Annual Channel after installing February 14, 2023 security update, and visual references of the browser will be removed on June 13, 2023.
+Internet Explorer is also disabled on Windows 10 Semi-Annual Channel after installing the February 14, 2023 security update.
+Visual references of the browser were originally designated to be removed on Windows 10 on June 13, 2023, however on May 19, 2023, Microsoft withdrew the change due to objection by organizations.

 Overview

 Internet Explorer comes as an integrated component of Windows that cannot be uninstalled.
 Newer versions of Internet Explorer are sometimes released for existing operating systems, replacing the older version.
 Optionally, users may later choose to revert this upgrade.
 Starting with Windows 2000, it is possible to disable Internet Explorer: The user can no longer launch it but its web browser engine remains operational for applications that use it.

-This is not unique to Windows: Safari, the default browser on macOS, is similarly integrated into the operating system.
-While it is possible to delete the application itself without problem, Safari is in fact merely a front-end for Apple's open source WebKit framework, which is heavily integrated into the operating system and cannot be removed.

 The idea of removing Internet Explorer was proposed during the United States v.
 Microsoft Corp. case.
 One of Microsoft's arguments during the trial, however, was that removing Internet Explorer from Windows may result in system instability.